-Quality of service is essential for any distribution system.
-This could be considered under two aspects, with the same level of rank.
+Maintaining a good quality of service is essential for any distribution system.
+This could be considered under two aspects:

-1. Service Continuity: Consisting in the maintenance of the service under different situations and circumstances.
+1. Service Continuity: The first challenge is to maintain the service under different situations and circumstances.

-The main problem to face for continuity of service is the external incidents into the network, such as; lightning, storms, high speed winds, car accidents, vegetation...
+The continuity of services could be affected by external incidents into the network, such as; lightning, storms, high-speed winds, car accidents and vegetation.
 There are only limited ways to avoid the existence of those incidents, but they can be mitigated using more secure network elements.